🖥 TAP TO SAVE 50% WITH CODE NEW

 Here’s another rookie RB with inviting upside.
 Unlike Henderson, though, Tuten may be about to ascend at the expense of a teammate.
 Last week, he logged season-highs in rushing attempts (15) and yards (74) while rushing for his second TD in three weeks.

 Tuten may have finished with even better numbers if he didn’t leave the game in the second half due to an ankle injury.
 It was a concern in the week leading up to Sunday’s game against the Cardinals.
-By the end of the week, though, he was no longer on the injury report and fantasy players who roster him are anticipating a possible breakout game against Arizona.
+By the end of the week, though, he was no longer on the injury report, and fantasy players who roster him are anticipating a possible breakout game against Arizona.

 The Cardinals rank 24th in Fantasy Points Per Game allowed to RBs, and they have also allowed 10 rushing TDs to the position, which is third-most in the league.
 Travis Etienne will still be in the picture here in a likely timeshare situation, but he contrasts with the more physical Tuten as more of a slasher than the physical type the rookie is.

 The fantasy arrow is definitely pointing up for Tuten, and it is very possible that he becomes the purely preferred goal-line runner over Etienne.
-The Arizona draw is a good matchup for Tuten to produce well even if he splits touches.
+The Arizona draw is a good matchup for Tuten to produce well, even if he splits touches.
 Use him at a flex position if you need a quality option there, and Tuten can also slide into an RB2 slot if needed for some adequate production.

 Sean Tucker, Tampa Bay Buccaneers

-For most of the three seasons of his career so far, Tucker was buried on the Tampa Bay depth chart, yet he did show the promise to take advantage of his opportunities when they were presented.
+For most of the three seasons of his career so far, Tucker was buried on the Tampa Bay depth chart, yet he did show promise to take advantage of his opportunities when they were presented.
 Last week, he left no doubt that he was ready to jump on a chance to shine in a featured role, totaling 140 yards from scrimmage and three TDs against Buffalo.

 Bucky Irving will be out for at least one more game, which means Tucker should continue to share the Buccaneers’ backfield with Rachaad White, who still led in snap share last week, 50 to 44 percent.
 This week, though, the Buccaneers’ RBs get a much tougher matchup against the Los Angeles Rams.

 Buffalo ranks 28th in Fantasy Points Per Game allowed to RBs, but Los Angeles ranks third in that department and has allowed a league-low two rushing TDs to the position.
 Tucker will have to work much harder for his yardage against the Rams.
-As any good RB should, he produced well in a favorable matchup last week.
-But don’t overreact to that outing, either.
+As any good RB should, he produced well in a favorable matchup last week, but don’t overreact to that outing, either.

 Tucker should be regarded as a lower-end fantasy RB2 for Week 12.
 He may get at least a few TD chances as Baker Mayfield duels with Matthew Stafford, but he will still be sharing carries against the NFC’s best defense (17.2 points per game allowed).